ferosas/BayesianAtHeart/README.md

 ## Background: Bayesian estimators of HR entropy

 The sampled trajectories of heart rate dynamics to build Bayesian estimators of properties of heart rate dynamics.
 To explain this part of the method, we introduce the shorthand notation $z = (z_1,\dots,z_T)$ and $x = (x_1,\dots,x_T)$ for sampled trajectories of heart rate and heart beats respectively, and let $F(z)$ be a scalar function of this trajectory - i.e. any scalar property of the heart rate trajectory, such as its mean value or entropy.
 Then, the generative model above can be used to derive the posterior distribution of the property $F$, which corresponds to $p(F(z) |x)$.
 Sampled trajectories can be used to estimate various properties of this posterior - e.g. its mean:

-$\hat{F} = \sum_{z} F(z) p(z|x), $
+$$\hat{F} = \sum_{z} F(z) p(z|x), $$
 where the value of the property $F$ for each possible trajectory is weighted by the likelihood of such trajectory given the observed data.
 We use this approach to estimate the entropy of HR dynamics as explained below.

-Brain entropy in neuroimaging data is usually calculated via Lempel-Ziv complexity (referred to as LZ), which estimates how diverse the patterns exhibited by a given signal.
+Brain entropy in neuroimaging data is usually calculated via [Lempel-Ziv complexity](https://information-dynamics.github.io/complexity/information/2019/06/26/lempel-ziv.html) (referred to as LZ), which estimates how diverse the patterns exhibited by a given signal.
 The method was introduced by engineers Abraham Lempel and Jacob Ziv to study the statistics of binary sequences (later becoming the basis of the well-known _zip_ compression algorithm), and has been used to study patterns in brain activity for more than 20 years.
 Unfortunately, there are two issues that make it challenging to apply LZ complexity to heart rate data: the need of a binarisation step combined with the non-stationarity of the time series (observed here in all drugs except LSD), and the relatively short length of the time series (LZ is usually estimated on brain data over windows of thousands of samples, which is challenging with a sampling frequency of 1 Hz).
 We addressed these challenges with two innovations:

 - First, entropy estimation in neuroimaging requires the binarisation of the data, which is often done by thresholding on the signal's mean value.
 While this particular choice usually doesn't have a big impact on the entropy estimates, it becomes problematic with highly non-stationary data, as it could lead to an underestimation of the entropy due to long periods of the signal being either above or bellow its mean value.
 To avoid this problem, instead of thresholding based on the mean value, we threshold according to the sign of the derivative - hence a '1' implies the signal is increasing and a '0' that it is decreasing.

-- To address the issue of the low sampling frequency and resulting short length of the time series data, we don't use the classic LZ algorithm but instead estimate entropy using the _Context Tree Weighted_ (CTW) algorithm.
+- To address the issue of the low sampling frequency and resulting short length of the time series data, we don't use the classic LZ algorithm but instead estimate entropy using the [Context-tree Weighting (CTW)](https://ieeexplore.ieee.org/abstract/document/382012) algorithm.
 This algorithm has shown to converge quicker than other entropy rate estimators including LZ.

+## Further reading

+- _Rosas, Candia-Rivera, Luppi, Guo, & Mediano, (2023).
+[Bayesian at heart: Towards autonomic outflow estimation via generative state-space modelling of heart rate dynamics](https://www.sciencedirect.com/science/article/pii/S0010482523013227).
+Accepted for publication in Computers in Biology and Medicine._

+This paper introduces the Bayesian framework to estimate HR dynamics.
+Here you can find more details on how the framework works, how to tune hyperparameters, etc.

+- _Rosas*, Mediano*, et al. (2023).
+[The entropic heart: Tracking the psychedelic state via heart rate dynamics](https://www.biorxiv.org/content/10.1101/2023.11.07.566008v1). bioRxiv, 2023-11._

+This paper presents the idea of measuring HR entropy via a Bayesian estimation of CTW.
+It showcase its power analysing heart activity of human subjects under psychedelics.

+- _Mediano*, Rosas*, et al. (2023).
+[Spectrally and temporally resolved estimation of neural signal diversity](https://www.biorxiv.org/content/10.1101/2023.03.30.534922v1.abstract). bioRxiv, 2023-03._

+This paper provides an in-depth discussion of the LZ algorithm.